genehallman/node-audio-scope/README.md

 # node-audio-scope

-This is an ascii audio oscilloscope.
+This is a command line ascii audio oscilloscope built in nodejs.
+It reads from your microphone and shows the amplitude.

 ![example](https://raw.github.com/genehallman/node-audio-scope/master/scope.png)

 # Dependencies

-Audio scope depends on baudio which uses SOX (http://sox.sourceforge.net/).
+Audio scope depends on baudio which uses [SOX](http://sox.sourceforge.net/).

 ## Install SOX